 The yellow Sparletta pine-nut is a soft drink that tastes like pineapple with coconut.
 It is sweet and not as fizzy as Fanta for example.
 I can imagine it goes very well mixed with rum, for an easy Pina Colada.

 Sparletta is a popular brand around the continent, especially in South Africa, where besides the pine nut flavour you can also buy cream soda, cherry plum, apple, blackcurrant and strawberry.

 Kilimanjaro beer is a pale lager, very refreshing, with 4.5% alcohol.
 It is Tanzania’s most known and sold beer, loved by both locals and tourists.
 It is an easy beer to drink and costs around 2500 shillings (£0.80) for a large bottle, in the supermarket, or 3000 (£1) in the pub.
-In Zanzibar expect to pay around 6000 shillings (£2) for it in a bar.
+In Zanzibar expect to pay around 6000 shillings (£2) for it in a bar or at your resort.

 I stumbled upon Konyagi during the 4 days safari I experienced in Serengeti National Park and Ngorongoro Conversation Area.
 Our cook has bought a bottle at a tiny shop at the check point of Serengeti and brought it to us over dinner.
 It was Christmas Day after all.